VigneshVSV/hololinked/README.md

 ### Description

 For beginners - `hololinked` is a server side pythonic package suited for instrumentation control and data acquisition over network, especially with HTTP.
-If you have a requirement to control and capture data from your hardware/instrumentation remotely through your network, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
+If you have a requirement to control and capture data from your hardware/instrumentation, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
 Even if one wishes to do hardware control/data-acquisition in a single computer or a small setup without networking concepts, one can still separate the concerns of the GUI and the other tools that interact with the device & the device itself.
 <br/> <br/>
 For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
-A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type and serialization, although HTTP is preferred.
+A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type, serialization and speed, although HTTP is preferred for networked applications.
 Even through HTTP, the paradigm of working is HTTP-RPC only, to queue the commands issued to hardware.
 The flexibility in HTTP endpoints is to offer a choice of how the hardware looks on the network.
 If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![Maintainability](https://api.codeclimate.com/v1/badges/913f4daa2960b711670a/maintainability)](https://codeclimate.com/github/VigneshVSV/hololinked/maintainability) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![PyPI - Downloads](https://img.shields.io/pypi/dm/hololinked)](https://pypistats.org/packages/hololinked)